jembi/hearth/config/config.md

 # Hearth config options

-There are a few different way to configure Hearth:
+There are a few different ways to configure Hearth:

-1. You may edit the config files directly in the `config/` folder directly.
-There is a default config file and override config files for production and or testing environments can be created.
-These replace values in the default file.
-If the `NODE_ENV` environment variable is set to `production` then the `production.json` override file is read, similary if NODE-ENV is set to `test` then the `test.json` override file is read.
+1. You may edit the config files in the `config/` folder directly.
+There is a default config file and override config files for production and testing environments can be created.
+These override files replace values in the default file.
+For example, if the `NODE_ENV` environment variable is set to `production` then the `production.json` override file is read, similarly if `NODE_ENV` is set to `test` then the `test.json` override file is read.
 2. You may use environment variables.
 Environment variables override the values set in any of the config files.
 To overwrite json config variables with environment variables you can level down the object with `__` (double underscore).
 For example `{ mongodb: { url: 'localhost' } }` can be overwritten with `mongodb__url=foreignhost`
 3. You may start hearth with the `-c path/to/config.json` options to use a custom config file.
 Copy the `config/default.json` file to get started.
 With this method no other config files are read other than the one you specify.